 When Valentines cards were being distributed to classmates and the stack on the desk of pretty, popular girl grew Mary Ann prayed that she’d receive an acceptable amount of her own……Then she noticed that the new girl in class, gawky and shy, had received hardly any Valentine’s and she felt like crying.
 How it could be right that some people got lots of attention while others were virtually ignored?

-At college, with no boyfriend, she felt completely left out.
+At college, with no boyfriend, Mary Ann felt completely left out.
 In her mail, that day, was a package from her 12-year-old sister containing a pretty choker, nestled in hearts cut from red construction paper.
 On the biggest heart her sister had written: To M.A., I love you, Jeannie.
+Someone cared!

-One February 14th, opening her door to retrieve her morning newspaper, she saw flowers being delivered to her neighbor, Mary Ann she wondered if the only purpose for Valentine’s Day was to make cash registers ring for retailers and florists.
+One February 14th, a few years later, opening her door to retrieve the morning newspaper she saw flowers being delivered to her neighbor, Mary Ann she wondered if the only purpose for Valentine’s Day was to make cash registers ring for retailers and florists.

 Swept up by envy and self-pity, she retreated to her bedroom to finish getting ready for work.
 Tugging a scarf from the top closet shelf, a shower of red paper hearts from her sister (that she had saved all these years) fluttered down on her, like confetti.
 And there was the one with the handwritten words: To M.A., I love you, Jeannie.